jazzband/django-newsletter/README.rst

 Requirements
 ============
-Please refer to `requirements.txt <http://github.com/dokterbob/django-newsletter/blob/master/requirements.txt>`_ for an updated list of required packages.
+Please refer to `requirements.txt <http://github.com/dokterbob/django-newsletter/blob/master/requirements.txt>`_
+for an updated list of required packages.

-Unit tests
+Tests
 ==========
 Fairly extensive tests are available for internal frameworks, web (un)subscription and mail sending.
-Sending a newsletter to large groups of recipients (+10k) has been confirmed to work in multiple production environments.
+Sending a newsletter to large groups of recipients (+15k) has been confirmed to work in multiple production environments.
 Tests for pull req's and the master branch are automatically run through `Travis CI <http://travis-ci.org/dokterbob/django-newsletter>`_.